ionorg/ion-sfu/examples/simulcast/README.md

 ./main -c config.toml
 ```
 ### Open pub-sub-in-browser fiddle
-Open fiddle [here](https://jsfiddle.net/8gcrvojw/) you should be prompted to allow media access.
+Open publisher fiddle [here](https://jsfiddle.net/orlandoco/k38Lyjvg/).
+First, click "Publish" you should be prompted to allow media access.
 Once you accept, you will see your local video.
-First, click "Publish" to publish it.
-Once it is published, open another fiddle instance and click publish.
-Each fiddle will receive the others stream and display it under remote streams.
+Once it is published, open [subscriber](https://jsfiddle.net/orlandoco/jkdq1uow/) fiddle instance and click join. click the layer buttons, and you will change within temporal layers.